pangeo-data/pangeo/docs/setup_guides/hpc.rst

     1681778.chadmin username regular  sample      27872   2 144    --  00:20 R 00:01

 When this job runs it places a ``scheduler.json`` file in your home directory.
-This contains the necessaary information to connect to this cluster from anywhere in the network.
+This contains the necessary information to connect to this cluster from anywhere in the network.
 We'll do that now briefly from the login node.
 In the next section we'll set up a Jupyter notebook server on your allocation.